jberthy39/Not_So_Basic_Arduino/README.md

 ```
 - This was the main part of my code.

+### Problems
+- I had many small issues and questions about this assignment.
+It was very new to me and looking at the [CHS Sigma Wiki](http://wiki.chssigma.com/index.php?title=Engineering_2_Student_Pages) Page really helped me undertand what I needed to do in terms of variable and equatinos.
+This was the first time I had heard or even used the Student Notebooks.

 ### Lesson(s) Learned
-- I learned that there are a difference between analogWrite() and digitalWrite() in what their main function is to do.
+- I learned that there are a difference between *analogWrite()* and *digitalWrite()* in what their main function is to do.

-- I also learned that there is a significant difference between Serial.println() and Serial.print().
+- I also learned that there is a significant difference between *Serial.println()* and *Serial.print()*.
 Serial.println() prints each message on a new line, whereas Serial.print() continuously prints on that same line over and over.